Cian-Murray-Doyle/Natural-Language-Processing/README.md

 # Latent Dirichlet Allocation

 An introductory project to natural language processing from data camp providing the building blocks for natural language processing.
-This repository also contains a feasibility study carried out for MT414 assessing the requirements needed to conduct sentiment analysis using posts from Twitter.
+This repository also contains a feasibility study carried out for MT414 assessing the requirements needed to conduct sentiment analysis using posts from Twitter. * This report will be made available sometime after the due date, to avoid potential plagiarism issues.

 Skills Showcased: